-“Obviously, I had heard you were the under-12’s regional champion,” he commented and I stared at him.
-I didn’t think that was too widely known around school, sure I had been in the local paper and it was a small school, but still.
+“Obviously, I had heard you were the under-12’s regional champion,” he commented as I stared at him.
+I didn’t think that was too widely known around school, sure I had been in the local paper, and it was a small school, but still.

 “I was, but I don’t play competitively anymore,” I returned, placing the bow back on the table, “So how did you get down here?”